-The small Adirondack village of Lake Placid, New York, is well-known for its scenic beauty, winter sports and Olympic past.
-Although many associate it with snow, fall may be the most picturesque time of year to explore this enchanting place.
+The small Adirondack village of Lake Placid is well-known for its scenic beauty, winter sports and Olympic history.
+Although many people associate it with winter, Lake Placid is most picturesque and enchanting in fall.

 Leaf Peeping